 For training and events visit the GCVS Eventbrite page here.

-- Sharing learning and best practice through networks, newsletters, website and resources
+- Sharing learning and best practice through networks, newsletters, website, social media and resources

 Annual Report 2020/21

 - We have produced an infographic showing our achievements in 2020/21